Barbados

 Legal basis – Common law

-Company form – International Business Company (Company limited by shares)
+Company form – Company limited by shares

-Liability - The liability of the shareholders is limited up to the amount of the shares they hold.
+Liability - The liability of the shareholders is limited up to the unpaid amount of the shares they hold.

-Directors – At least one director is required, who may be a natural person or a legal entity, as long as the legal entity is registered in Barbados.
+Directors – At least one director is required, who may be a natural person or a legal entity (as long as the legal entity is registered in Barbados).
 Directors’ details are available to the public.

 General Meeting – Annual general meetings are mandatory, but can be held anywhere.
-The first annual general meeting must be held no later than 18 months from the incorporation of the Barbados IBC.
+The first annual general meeting must be held no later than 18 months from the incorporation of the Barbados company.
 Thereafter, annual general meetings should be held in intervals not more than 15 months.

 Electronic Signature – Permitted.

-Audit may be required if gross revenue or company assets exceeds approximately US$2,000,000.
+Financial Statements must be audited if gross revenue or gross assets exceed US$500,000.
 Audit reports should be signed by a professional member of the Institute of Chartered Accountants of Barbados.
+In such case, financial statements are available to the public.

 - Shareholders not disclosed